XenoCX/XenoCX/README.md

 - ⚡ Fun fact: ...
 -->

-## Xeno - is private full stack developer, game developer, software engineer, cyber security and reverse enginer from Philippines.
+## Xeno - is private full stack developer, game developer, software engineer, cyber security and reverse engineer from Philippines.

 ## Language
 I can adapt to any programming language, but these are the ones I mainly use.